ClaraSoenderborg/BScDataVisualisation/README.md

 # RepoPie
-?? is a tool for visualising version control history of small, time-framed repositories.
+RepoPie is a tool for visualising version control history of small, time-framed repositories.

 ## Installation
+Download executables from build directory based on your hardware.

 ## Usage